 There is some good news: if you need PMI, you should know that you can likely remove the monthly PMI payments when you reach at least 20% equity in your home.
 At that point, you can call your lender and request PMI be taken off your mortgage.

 How to Avoid Paying Private Mortgage Insurance

-Private mortgage insurance can cost around $30-$70 per month for every $100,000 you borrow, That’s no small number and it’s an avoidable cost if you know the steps to take.
+Private mortgage insurance can cost around $30-$70 per month for every $100,000 you borrow, according to Zillow.
+That’s no small number and it’s an avoidable cost if you know the steps to take.